About this ebook

 Back to running for mayor and building condos.
 She did stop using the French accent.

-Earl was half-watching the TV.
-Not one of the flat screens.
-One of the old ones that weighed a ton.
-Vanna was looking a little green and blurred.
-They didn’t give her as many close ups as they used to.
+Earl was half-watching the T.V.—not one of the flat screens, but one of the old ones that weighed a ton.
+Vanna looked a little green and blurred.
+They didn't give her as many close-ups as they used to.

 Like him, Vanna was getting old.

-Earl was trying to decide if this had been a good or bad week.
-It was definitely a life changing day.
+Earl tried to decide if this had been a good or bad week.
+It was definitely a life-changing day.
 He had been nervous every day.
 There were empty cans of beer on the side table.
 He rarely drank more than one.
 The pepperoni pizza was barely eaten and had gotten cold.
 Earl could eat a whole pizza in one sitting, barely letting the thing get cool.

-Now he just sat there.
-He had heard about people that had his kind of luck.
+Now, he just sat there.
+He had heard about people who had his kind of luck.
 Most times, it ended very badly.
 He glanced back at the hallway.
-Maybe he should tell her about his plan.
+He should tell her about his plan.

 No.

 She was still at work.
-He was desperate not screw this up.
+Earl was desperate not to screw this up.
 It was supposed to be settled today, but he ended up falling asleep.
 He had heard depression did that to you.

 Right now, his whole life was spinning around like a top.
-He had just had two life changing experiences.
-Earl actually nodded and decided, this time tomorrow.
-Everything would be settled.
-Then maybe, just maybe, he could have some more good days.
+He had just had two life-changing experiences.
+Earl nodded and decided that everything would be settled this time tomorrow.
+Then he could have some more good days.

-Earl got up, went into the kitchen to get another beer.
+Earl got up and went into the kitchen to get another beer.
 He had just cracked it open and swallowed half of it when someone knocked on the back door.
 He knew who it was.

 Trouble.